A rooster and two hens sunbathing.

 Explore lots of practical materials and get comfortable with the tools and supplies you’ll use with your flock.

-Take home a 100+ page booklet packed with everything we cover in the workshop and more.
+Take home a 100+ page guidebook packed with everything we cover in the workshop and more.
 No need to take notes!

 Personal Attention